ammwinchande/mudmin/README.md

 ## Installation Guide

 After cloning the project, open it on your editor of choice and also navigate to project directory using `Terminal` or `CMD` for Windows users then run the following commands:

+- `composer install`
 - `php -r "file_exists('.env') || copy('.env.example', '.env');"`
+- `php artisan key:generate`
 - `npm install && npm run dev`
+- Open `.env` and modify everything to your preference

 ## About Laravel